jordans-code/AFB-Bot/README.md

 # AFB-Bot  - A Reddit Bot

 **Features:**
-* When summoned for information the bot will currently provide the full base name, the MAJCOM, the city/state/country, current weather information, and the overall base rating.
+* When summoned for information the bot will currently provide the full base name, the MAJCOM, the city/state/country, links to recent discussions on /r/ratemyafb, a sneak peak of the top comment from one of those discussions, current weather information, and the overall base rating.

 * Ability to easily rate bases / change your previous rating of a base.